Profiling a Go program

 Passing debug=0 writes the gzip-compressed protocol buffer described

-in https://github.com/google/pprof/tree/master/proto#overview.
+in https://github.com/google/pprof/tree/main/proto#overview.

 Passing debug=1 writes the legacy text format with comments